 I ask the teacher for the bathroom.
 The less you do it, the more it works.
-As someone who never invites attention from even my instructors, I’m allowed immediately.
+As someone who never invites attention from even my instructors, they let me leave without a second thought.
 I speed-walk out of the room and open my phone.
-Wire got me set up last week with a spreadsheet of everyone’s schedule.
+Wire got me set up last week with a spreadsheet of everyone in the school’s schedule.
 It was originally so I could track down a kid who supposedly stole one of Dylan’s bags, but it turned out he’d just lost it.
 Here’s hoping this mission actually comes up with some results.
 After much anxiety-inducing scrolling, I find the info I need- Debby should be in class 1108 right now, Ms. Jackson’s first-period Economics.
 I hop down the stairs to get there, making my way down as fast as I can without tripping or catching someone’s attention.

 I find the class at the back of a hall, just beside a corner.
 After double-checking the number on the door, I slip in.
 They’re talking.
 Nobody notices at first.
 Not even the student in the back holding onto a crutch as they stare out the window longingly.
-Well, would you look at that.
-There’s the real protagonist.
-I cackle to myself.
+Well, would you look at that?
+There’s the real protagonist, I chuckle to myself.
 Found you.
 I walk up to the seat, putting my hand on it.
 I don’t intend to take the thing by force… just charisma.

 “Hey there.
 Sheesh, look at you.
 Can I ask how you feel about girls?
 Specifically the standing-right-in-front-of-you variety?
 Cause I’m quite fond of the sitting-right-in-front of me variety of whatever you might be.”

 “Uh…” my kouhai starts to blush.
 Gotcha.
 Wait, no. Their mouth downturns.
-It’s just embarrassment.
+It’s not arousal, just embarrassment.
 Shit.
 I shot my shot, now time to state my business….

 Their eyes spark.
 Uh oh.
 The junior clutches onto the crutch and pushes me away, hobbling straight across the room and out the door.
 They’re proficient with the thing, heading far out of sight in moments.
 I dash to catch up.